“What is that person thinking about me?”

-When you are in situation like this, stay calm, take a few deep breath and don’t react to what they say.
+When you are in a situation like this, stay calm, take a few deep breaths and don’t react to what they say.
 I know how hard it is to be in such situations.
 But if you react to the other person when you are feeling emotional, you might regret what you say or do later on.

 If possible, remove yourself from the source of negativity immediately.
 Go to a quiet place where you can heal yourself and remove the “poison” in you.
-Remember people can only make you feel a certain way, when you let them.
+Remember people can only make you feel a certain way when you let them.
 Detach yourself from the nasty words and regain the peace that is always residing within you.

-And when you are back to a peaceful state, practise empathy.
+And when you are back to a peaceful state, practice empathy.
 The other person is doing the best that they can.
 When people are emotional, they don’t realize how nasty they were at the moment.
 Learn how to forgive others.

-8. Finally, practise self-approval instead.
+8. Finally, practice self-approval instead.

 The more you care about what other people think, the more you are going to attract these negative views to yourself.
 Why?
 Because you are looking for evidence of unfavorable comments about you.
 And when you look for something, you are sure to find it.

 Instead of focusing on other people, focus on yourself.
 Learn to love yourself and accept who you are.
-One reason why you care so much about what other people think of you is because you want approval from others.
+One reason why you care so much about what other people think of you is that you want approval from others.

 However, external approval is not sustainable.

 What’s sustainable is internal approval.
 Without self-approval, every steps and action you take is going to be a struggle.
 You can’t move forward without getting an outside opinion and external validation first.
-It’s like driving a car and stepping on the brakes every few metres to ask if you are on the right path.
+It’s like driving a car and stepping on the brakes every few meters to ask if you are on the right path.